-Type of Evidence Key Findings Level of Evidence (USPSTF Ranking) Citations Retrospective study This was a retrospective review of 66 pediatric patients presenting during the 1995 calendar year to a children's hospital emergency department who underwent a CT scan prior to emergency department discharge for evaluation of a first seizure.
+Type of Evidence Key Findings Level of Evidence (USPSTF Ranking) Citations these 28% (58/205) had an abnormal finding.
+Among children with an abnormal finding on delayed MRI, 29% (17/58) were not identified on initial CT scan.
+Retrospective study This was a retrospective review of 66 pediatric patients presenting during the 1995 calendar year to a children's hospital emergency department who underwent a CT scan prior to ED discharge for evaluation of a first seizure.
 Abnormal CT findings were present in 14 children (21%).
 Twenty patients also underwent MRI, two of whom were noted to have a discrepancy between CT and MRI findings.
-One patient had a normal CT with an abnormal MRI; the other patient had an abnormal CT and a normal MRI.
-III Maytal J, Krauss JM, Novak G et al. The role of brain computed tomography in evaluating children with new onset of seizures in the emergency department.
-Epilepsia 2000; 41(8):950-954.
-Retrospective study This was a retrospective case series of 203 children who presented from January 1992 to December 1994 to the emergency department of a tertiary care children's hospital who underwent head CT as a part of ED evaluation for seizure.
+One patient had a normal CT with an abnormal MRI, the other patient had an abnormal CT and a normal MRI.
+111 Maytal J, Krauss JM, Novak G et al. The role of brain computed tomography in evaluating children with new onset of seizures in the emergency department.
+Epilepsia 2000; 41(8):950- 954.
+Retrospective study This was a retrospective case series of 203 children who presented from January 1992 to December 1994 to the emergency department of a tertiary care children's hospital who underwent head CT as a part of an emergency department evaluation for seizure.
 Head CT findings were abnormal in 25 patients (12%).
-Warden CR, Brownstein DR, DelBeccaro MA.
+11 Warden CR, Brownstein DR, DelBeccaro MA.
 Predictors of abnormal findings on computed tomography of the head in pediatric patients presenting with seizures.
-Ann Emerg Med 1997; 29(4):518- 523.
-Retrospective study Five hundred consecutive cases of newonset atraumatic seizures seen in the emergency department of a tertiary care children's hospital between October 1996 and July 1998 were reviewed.
-Neuroimaging was obtained in 95%, and CT was the initial study performed in 91%.
-Nearly all (92%) of subjects underwent neuroimaging while in the emergency department and 5% underwent neuroimaging more than 72 hours after the ED visit.
-Most children had normal neuroimaging results (83%), with 9% having clinically insignificant findings and 8% having clinically significant abnormalities.
+Ann Emerg Med 1997; 29(4):518-523.
+Retrospective study Five hundred consecutive cases of new-onset atraumatic seizures as seen in the emergency department of a tertiary care children's hospital between October 1996 and July 1998 were reviewed.
+Neuroimaging was obtained in 95% and CT was the initial study performed in 91%.
+Nearly all (92%) of subjects underwent neuroimaging while in the ED and 5% underwent neuroimaging more than 72 hours after the ED visit.
+Most children had normal neuroimaging results (83%), with 9% having clinical insignificant findings and 8% having clinically significant abnormalities.
 Trauma and vascular and structural lesions were the most common findings among children with clinically significant abnormalities.
-III Sharma S, Riviello JJ, Harper MB, Baskin MM.
-The role of emergent neuroimaging in children with newonset afebrile seizures.
+111 Sharma S, Riviello JJ, Harper MB, Baskin MM.
+The role of emergent neuroimaging in children with new-onset afebrile seizures.
 Pediatrics 2003;111(1):1-5.